Quick answer

 What is Georgian coffee culture like?

 Georgia has a long tradition of Turkish-style coffee and instant Nescafé, but the specialty coffee scene is relatively new — most serious cafes opened after 2018.
 Tbilisi's coffee culture now blends European third-wave sensibility with a distinctly Georgian social atmosphere.
 Cafes serve as gathering spots, and many double as wine bars in the evening.
+Expect a relaxed, unhurried vibe — Georgians take their time over coffee.

 Is Tbilisi safe for tourists visiting cafes?

 Yes, Tbilisi is very safe for tourists.
 The central neighborhoods where most cafes are located — Vera, Vake, Sololaki, and the Old Town — are walkable and well-lit.
 Locals are famously hospitable.
 Petty theft is rare, and violent crime is very low.
+You can comfortably cafe-hop on foot without concern.